Brazil holds historic election with Lula against Bolsonaro

 Bolsonaro’s administration has been marked by incendiary speech, his testing of democratic institutions, his widely criticized handling of the COVID-19 pandemic and the worst deforestation in the Amazon rainforest in 15 years.

-But he has built a devoted base by defending traditional family values, rebuffing political correctness and presenting himself as protecting the nation from leftist policies that infringe on personal liberties and produce economic turmoil.
+But he has built a devoted base by defending conservative values, rebuffing political correctness and presenting himself as protecting the nation from leftist policies that he says infringe on personal liberties and produce economic turmoil.

-Also in Rocinha, Manuel Pintoadinho, a 65-year-old metalworker, said he voted for Bolsonaro and didn’t blame him for tough economic times.

-“The pandemic ruined everything, inflation is really high,” Pintoadinho said.
-“It’s not his fault.”
+Marley Melo, a 53-year-old trader in capital Brasilia, sported the yellow of the Brazilian flag, which Bolsonaro and his supporters have coopted for demonstrations.
+Melo said he is once again voting for Bolsonaro, who met his expectations, and he doesn't believe the surveys that show him trailing.

+“Polls can be manipulated.
+They all belong to companies with interests," he said.

 A slow economic recovery has yet to reach the poor, with 33 million Brazilians going hungry despite higher welfare payments.
 Like several of its Latin American neighbors coping with high inflation and a vast number of people excluded from formal employment, Brazil is considering a shift to the political left.

-Gustavo Petro in Colombia, Gabriel Boric in Chile and Pedro Castillo in Peru are among the left-leaning leaders in the region who have recently assumed power.

-There is a chance da Silva could win in the first round, without need for a run-off on Oct.
-30. For that to happen, he would need more than 50% of valid votes, which exclude spoiled and blank ballots.
-Brazil has more than 150 million eligible voters, and voting is mandatory, but abstention rates can reach as high as 20%.
+Da Silva could win in the first round, without need for a run-off on Oct.
+30, if he gets more than 50% of valid votes, which exclude spoiled and blank ballots.

-The two frontrunners have key bases of support: evangelicals and white men for Bolsonaro, and women, minorities and the poor for da Silva.
+An outright win by da Silva would sharpen focus on Bolsonaro's reaction to the count.
+He has repeatedly questioned the reliability not just of opinion polls, but also of Brazil's electronic voting machines.
+Analysts fear he has laid the groundwork to reject results.

-Da Silva, 76, will vote in Sao Paulo state, where he was once a metalworker and union leader.
-He rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.
+Da Silva, 76, was once a metalworker who rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.

 But he is also remembered for his administration’s involvement in vast corruption scandals that entangled politicians and business executives.